iguanacore/iguana_acs_functions/README.md

 * Story Button Interaction Change - Changes the interaction with Ancient Caskets and Festive Goods, making it select an opener randomly.
 * Sort Manuals by Attainment - Sorts the manuals by ascending attainment in the Manual Library.
 Also displays a small element icon next to manuals.
 Takes into account the element of the cultivator if any ([Standalone mod](https://www.nexusmods.com/amazingcultivationsimulator/mods/21/))
 * Sync Perfect Alignment moodlet - the perfect alignment moodlet is changed to trigger at the same element strength (1.85) as optimal cultivation speed and golden core
-* Heavenly Reforge Limit increased - Increases the Heavenly Reforge Cap from 36 (Vanilla) to 2048.
+* Heavenly Reforge Limit increased - Increases the Heavenly Reforge Cap from 36 (Vanilla) to 2048. ([Standalone mod](https://mega.nz/file/O10BVYwR#N09NIqmaX3KZ_M72BKY-XJ6wlhlhTjH4DEvsj5qtElI))
+* Agency Population Limit increased - Increases the Agency Population limit from 400 000 (Vanilla) to 999 999. ([Standalone mod](https://mega.nz/file/vwNA3RzY#ft7q0U-nhHHuCv7QHXRuJ1z0BCtpWrY6SFRkQlo-5Y8))

 ## Install instructions